paulocoutinhox/py-recommendation/README.md

 - KNN Tags - Find similar products with similar tags
 - Hybrid - Find products to user by mixing "Collaborative Filtering" and "Content-Based Filtering"
 - Similarity by Title, Category and Tags - Find products to user or similar produtos using more complex product data like title, category as tags (binary matrix)
+- Spark - Use pyspark to recommend products to user based on tags similarity.

 ## References